lachhebo/lachhebo.github.io/content/setup_evoluent_mouse_for_macos.md

 ---
-title: "Setup an Evoluent Vertical Mouse for MacOs"
+title: "setup an Evoluent Vertical Mouse on macos"
 date: 2020-12-16
 ---